 - kelly green food coloring

-- Add in the flour, baking powder, salt, pumpkin pie spice and cinnamon, mix with a spatula just until combined.
+- In a smaller bowl combine the flour, baking powder, pumpkin pie spice, cinnamon, nutmeg and salt.
+Gradually add the dry ingredients to the wet ingredients, mixing with a spatula just until combined.

-- Transfer the batter to a large piping bag or use a ziploc bag with one corner cut off.
-Pipe the batter into the donut pan, filling each donut hole about 2/3 full.
+- Transfer the batter to a piping bag or ziplock bag, cut off the corner.
+Pipe the batter into each donut cavity.
+Evenly divide the batter among the 6 donuts.

 - Melt the candy melts according to the package.
 You can add vegetable oil or shortening to help thin out the candy melts.
 Dip the top of each donut into the melted orange candy melts.
 Allow the donut to set for 1-2 minutes before sprinkling on the orange sanding sugar.
 Allow the candy melts to harden.